 There are two main forms of return migration: voluntary return and forced return (see below).
 Data on forced return are usually collected by national and international statistical offices, border protection and immigration law enforcement agencies.
-IOM records figures on assisted voluntary return and reintegration programmes implemented worldwide by IOM.
+The International Organization for Migration (IOM) collects data on assisted voluntary return and reintegration programmes that it implements worldwide by IOM.

 Back to top

 There is no universally accepted definition of return migration.

 Return is “the act or process of going back to the point of departure.
 This could be within the territorial boundaries of a country as in the case of returning internally displaced persons (IDPs) and demobilized combatants; or between a host country (either transit or destination) and a country of origin, as in the case of migrant workers, refugees, asylum-seekers, and qualified nationals.”(IOM Glossary on Migration, 2011).

 Two main types of return migration are defined as follows:

 Voluntary returns can be either spontaneous or assisted:

 - Spontaneous return is “the voluntary, independent return of an individual or group, including refugees, internally displaced persons (IDPs), or asylum-seekers, to their country of origin, usually without the support of States or other international or national assistance.”
 (IOM Glossary on Migration, 2011).